smartdevicelink/sdl_evolution/proposals/NNNN-atf-additional-transports.md

  so porting SDL on customer hardware requires rewriting transport adapters from scratch.
  And any transport testing that is done on Ubuntu Linux x86 becomes not actual.
  But missing automatic transport testing make not possible to test business logic that is related to transport switch.
- And this approach provide possibility event testing SDL on custom transports.
+ And this approach provide possibility of SDL testing on custom transports.

  #### Emulate transports

- Emulating USB\Bluetooth transports is probably possible, but it requires some research and development and PoC project.
+ Emulating USB/Bluetooth transports is probably possible, but it requires some research and development and also PoC project.
  Also emulating transport won't allow performing automatic testing of SDL on custom head nits, so any testing that will be done on Ubuntu Linux x86 becomes not actual.